Clarence B. Jones: After King

 After Gov. Jerry Brown signed into law (in the fall of 2016) a mandate to develop an ethnic studies program for high schools in California, within a few years some experts were upset about the ESMC ("Ethnic Studies Model Curriculum") that had been proposed.
 Among those experts was Clarence Jones.
 Jones (in a letter he wrote to Gov. Gavin Newsom and the state's Instructional Quality Commission) called the ESMC a "perversion of history" for providing material referring to non-violent Black leaders as "passive" and "docile".
 Jones decried the "glorification" of violence and Black nationalism as "role models for the students", and rejected the proposed model curriculum as "morally indecent and deeply offensive".

-Personal life
+Personal life and death

 Jones was married to his first wife Ann, the daughter of William Warder Norton, and they had two sons, Clarence Jr. and Dana, and two daughters, Christine and Alexia.
 They divorced in 1970.
+Jones later married Charlotte Schiff, and became the stepfather to actor and director Richard Schiff and producer Paul Schiff.

-Jones later married Charlotte Schiff, and became the step-father to actor and director Richard Schiff and producer Paul Schiff.
+Jones died at an assisted living facility in Cupertino, California, on May 22, 2026, at the age of 95.

 Legacy

 The Dr. Clarence B. Jones Institute for Social Advocacy was dedicated in his honor in June 2017 at Palmyra High School in New Jersey.
-In 2024, President Joe Biden awarded Jones with the Presidential Medal of Freedom, the highest civilian honor in the U.S.
+In 2024, President Joe Biden awarded Jones the Presidential Medal of Freedom, the highest civilian honor in the U.S. In 2026, a playground on the Kidango East Palo Alto child care center was dedicated in Jones's name.